EladMotzny/Elad-and-Shai/README.md

 # Elad-and-Shai
 **Elad and Shai's repository for Object Oriented Programming class.**

 In this project, the user will give the address to a folder with an assortment of WiggleWifi app files, collect the 10 best WIFI signals of each time period (along with the MAC address ,SSID and Frequency) and write it into a CSV file.
-It then takes the combined CSV file and write it as a KML for us to view in a program like Google Earth along with the time stamp of each location.
-We can use several filters if we want to see any specific detail such as: seeing routers in a specific location, seeing from a specific phone ID and between a time period.
+It then takes the combined CSV file and write it as a KML for us to view in a program like Google Earth along with the time stamp of each location for visible timeline.
+We can use several filters if we want to see any specific detail such as: seeing routers in a location range, seeing from a specific phone ID and between a time period.

 After the user inputs the folder path, a thread will watch over that folder to see if there are any changes to the data and will update the data base accordingly.